Hunger in Zimbabwe: Government and conflict

 In May 2004, the government ordered 3 UN "crop assessment teams" to halt their services within rural areas.
 Robert Mugabe, former President of Zimbabwe, reiterated, in his General Assembly Speech, that "Zimbabwe would be self sufficient in food this year."
 However, most Zimbabweans and other observers do not trust these claims.
 The Food & Agriculture Organization believed the opposite of Mugabe's claims and suggested that Zimbabwe would most likely face an "overall food deficit of 1 million tons."
 James Morris, the head of the World Food Programme (WFP), stated he was "personally overwhelmed," about the hunger crisis when visiting Zimbabwe in June, 2004.
 Lastly, the Opposition Movement for Democratic Change is convinced the government plans to use food as a political tool in order to sway voters.

 With an evident pattern, in November, 2008, Morgan Tsvangirai, the leader of Zimbabwe's Movement of Democratic Change, stated that "a million Zimbabweans could starve to death in a year."
 It is also stated that the government placed the country in a "state induced famine," in order to exploit and control citizens for voting purposes.

 Future accommodations

 As of 2019, Zimbabwe citizens fear returning to the inflation problem they experienced last decade.
-In addition to the government offering affordable, subsidized meals to the community, the government has made promises to distribute monthly rations and spend 180 million Zimbabwe dollars a month on subsidies in order to keep foods such as maize meal at a stable price by January of 2020.
+In addition to the government offering affordable, subsidized meals to the community, the government has made promises to distribute monthly rations and spend 180 million Zimbabwe dollars a month on subsidies in order to keep foods such as maize meal at a stable price by January 2020.